v3ga/computer_history/README.md

 ## Generative art pionneers
 * [New Tendencies](https://www.youtube.com/watch?v=uxAA9QtLrSo) 📽<br />*During the period 1961-1973, five international exhibitions were organized under the title New Tendencies in Zagreb, Croatia/Yugoslavia.
 They continued the development of ideas raised by Exat 51 during the 1950s, and formed part of the broader European post-informel art movement in the 1960s and 70s.*
 * [A longer history of generative art](https://www.rightclicksave.com/article/a-longer-history-of-generative-art)<br />*One of the world’s leading scholars of computer art, Nick Lambert, traces a history of generative aesthetics up to NFTs*
 * [When the artists met the algorist](https://www.rightclicksave.com/article/when-the-artists-met-the-algorist)<br />*After a pioneer of generative art reached out to RCS, the community jumped at the chance to talk to Roman Verostko*
+* [Generative Art Exploration Chapter I Tracing the Roots: The History of Generative Art](https://www.youtube.com/watch?v=d2LC6Am9bZI)📽<<br />*Embark on a captivating journey through the history and evolution of Generative Art.
+In the first chapter, delve into its rich history, exploring pioneers and the transformative power of algorithmic creativity.
+Discover the underlying principles and concepts that drive Generative Art, witnessing the remarkable synergy between human ingenuity and digital innovation.
+Learn from experts in the field, gaining insight into the profound impact of algorithmic creativity on the artistic landscape.*
 ### Colette & Charles Bangert
 * [40 Years of Algorithmic Drawing - Begin. / Colette & Charles Bangert](http://fromheretofaraway.com/Block000.html)